 4. A locally sourced bracelet, designed by a Colchester supplier

 5. Positive quotes to improve wellbeing and mind-set

 6. A hand warmer, manufactured and designed by a CCHSG Year 12 student.

-All of these products are stored in a visually appealing and compact tin casing so that students can use this pack on the go, should they feel the need.
+All these products were stored in a visually appealing and compact tin casing, so that students could use the pack on the go when needed.